tytydraco/yessleep/out/Never_Ever_Book_A_Red_Eye_Flight_From_A_Suspicious_Website.md

 On top of that, there were no comments or even ratings online.

-Even stranger was their hours of operation from 9 PM to 6 AM.
+Even stranger was their hours of operation which was from 9 PM to 6 AM.

 Although I found this strange, I didn't question it because I desperately needed to catch a flight.